 - Follow the golden rule.
 If you can’t help your fellow man, choose not to contribute to the hurt.

+Are you suffering from alcoholism in New Hampshire?
 Is there a topic you’d like to see covered on our blog?
 We’d love to hear from you!

 Autumn Khavari is the Process Recovery Center’s in-house writer.
 She received an education in Substance Use Counseling from Beal College in Bangor, Maine.